Assembling my 6502 computer

 The logic functions for programming the ATF22V10 are specified using a human-readable hardware description language, which needs to be compiled into a device-specific “fuse map” for programming the device.

 The only real choice for the ATF22V10 seems to be an obscure language called CUPL, which can be processed by Atmel/Microchip’s proprietary compiler, WinCUPL.
-This is distributed as a freeware Windows binary.
+This is distributed as a freeware Windows binary, downloadable from this page on the Microchip website.

 I do all of my other software development on Linux, so I installed WinCUPL in a WINE environment.
 On Ubuntu 20.04, WINE is installed with the following command: